 How to destroy a Gameobject in Unity.

-Destroying gameobjects comes in handy in lot of game scenarios.
-Be it ammo collection or killing an enemy, destroying the object from the scene hierarchy is a must learn skill in Unity.
-In this tutorial, we will see how to destroy a gameobject in your scene and other efficient ways to avoid garbage built-up.
+Destroying game objects comes in handy in lot of game scenarios.
+Be it ammo collection or killing an enemy, destroying the object from the scene hierarchy is a must learn skill while mastering Unity.
+In this tutorial, we will see how to destroy a game object in your scene and other efficient ways to avoid garbage built-up.

 We will also go through the syntax for using the destroy method for different scenarios.
 To test the below code, create a new scene, add the default Unity cube or an empty game object and add a new script to it.